Israel releases Oscar-winning Palestinian director after he was attacked by West Bank settlers

 Soldiers who arrived pointed their guns at the Palestinians, while settlers continued throwing stones, they said.

-The Israeli military said Monday it had detained three Palestinians suspected of hurling rocks at forces and one Israeli civilian involved in a what it described as a violent confrontation.
-On Tuesday, it referred further queries to police, who did not immediately respond to a request for comment.
+In testimony given to his lawyer while in detention, Ballal said he had gone out to film the settlers as they attacked houses in the village.
+When he returned to his home, a well-known settler who had threatened him in the past showed up with two soldiers, according to the testimony, seen by the AP.

+At his house’s entrance, the settler punched Ballal in the head from behind, knocking him to the ground, then kicked him with his boots across his body and beat his head and face, Ballal said.

-Lamia Ballal, the director's wife, said she heard her husband being beaten outside their home as she huddled inside with their three children.
-She heard him screaming, “I'm dying!" and calling for an ambulance.
+Lamia Ballal, the director’s wife, said she was huddling inside with their three children and heard him screaming, “I’m dying!”
 When she looked out the window, she saw three men in uniform beating Ballal with the butts of their rifles and another person in civilian clothes who appeared to be filming the violence.

 “Of course, after the Oscar, they have come to attack us more,” Lamia said.
 “I felt afraid.”